Paul Bateson: Suspicion in serial killings

 At the time of Bateson's arrest, police had also been investigating a series of murders of gay men over the previous two years which they believed were committed by the same person due to similarities in the killings' modus operandi.
 Six corpses of men had been found, dismembered, in bags floating in the Hudson River.
-None of them have ever been identified, but police traced the clothes on them to shops in Greenwich Village that catered to the gay community.
-Since the bags reportedly had wording on them connecting them to NYUMC's neuropsychiatric unit, and the dismemberment of the bodies appeared to have been done by someone skilled in using a knife, investigators began to suggest publicly that Bateson might be a suspect in, as they were referred to officially, the "CUPPI" killings, for "Circumstances Unknown Pending Police Investigation", as well.
+None of these bodies have ever been identified, but police traced the clothes on them to shops in Greenwich Village that catered to the gay community.
+Since the bags reportedly had wording on them connecting them to NYUMC's neuropsychiatric unit, and the dismemberment of the bodies appeared to have been done by someone skilled in using a knife, investigators began to suggest publicly that Bateson might be a suspect in, as they were referred to officially, the "CUPPI" killings (for "Circumstances Unknown Pending Police Investigation") as well.

-Those killings were the subject of another interview Bateson gave, although it would not be made public until 2012.
-Friedkin, who recalled him from both his initial visit to NYUMC and the filming of the angiography for The Exorcist as a "nice young man" who stood out due to the earring and studded bracelet he wore, neither of which were common accessories for men at the time, read a long story about the case in the Daily News.
-Surprised that the gentle Bateson he recalled could have even been accused of a murder, Friedkin came to Rikers to talk with him after getting permission from Bateson's lawyer.
+The killings were the subject of another interview Bateson gave, although it would not be made public until 2012.
+Friedkin, who recalled Bateson from both his initial visit to NYUMC and the filming of the angiography for The Exorcist as a "nice young man" who stood out due to an earring and studded bracelet he wore, neither of which were common accessories for men at the time, read a long story about the case in the New York Daily News.
+Surprised that the seemingly gentle Bateson could have even been accused of murder, Friedkin came to Rikers to talk with him after getting permission from Bateson's lawyer.